ETCBC/dhammapada/docs/transcription.md

 The original text and its translation are linked stanza-wise.

 During conversion we have made a finer division in clauses and sentences.
-Sentences are terminated by `.` and `?`, clauses are terminated by `;`, `:`, and also by `-` when it is not attached to a word.
+Sentences are terminated by `.` and `?`, also by `-` when it is not attached to a word.
+`;` and `:` act as clause terminators.

-Clauses are subdivided in words, and words consist of non-letters before, letters, and non-letters after.
+Clauses are subdivided in words, and words consist of non-letters-before, letters of the proper word, and non-letters-after.

-Sentence and clauses sometimes cross stanza boundaries boundaries, but never vagga boundaries.
+Sentence and clauses sometimes cross stanza boundaries, but never vagga boundaries.
 That is why we number sentences and clauses by their sequence number within their vaggas, again in feature `n`.